Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Regaari considered this.
 He didn’t like being out of the loop, even if it was necessary.

-"I...see.
+"I... see.
 A month or two might be do-able.
 If you can give me suitably straightforward explanation to soothe Daar?"

 Powell considered it with a scratch of his jaw.
 "Tell him…tell him that he’s right to be concerned and that he has my personal *word* he will be brought in on the details soon.
 Ask him to accept that and hold his peace, for now."